 REI

-REI’s organic search traffic in December 2023 was 8.9M.
-It currently ranks in the top 3 spots of the organic search results for 126,438 keywords.
+REI’s organic search traffic in January 2026 was 6.2 million.
+It currently ranks in the top 3 spots of the organic search results for tens of thousands of keywords.

 REI product pages aren’t the only pages ranking in the top spots for keywords on Google.
 REI also optimizes many of its category pages for competitive keywords.

-For example, REI’s Women’s Snow Pants category page ranks organically in the #1 spot for 92 relevant keywords.
+For example, REI’s Women’s Snow Pants category page ranks organically in the #1 spot for dozens of relevant keywords.

 HubSpot

-HubSpot is a unique example of enterprise SEO because it doesn’t have as many employees or products as the other brands on this list, but has over 804,000 pages on its website.
+HubSpot is a unique example of enterprise SEO because it doesn’t have as many employees or products as the other brands on this list, but it does have more than 800,000 pages on its website.

 The HubSpot team is great at publishing a large volume of blog posts that target various keywords for different digital marketing topics.